Do you have a business concept?

 • What are the fundamental profitability factors for your business?

-• How will your business concept be affected by cyclical fluctuations?
+• How will your business concept be affected by economic fluctuations?

 • How will your business concept be affected by social changes, e.g. demand for sustainable products/services and the transition to renewable raw materials and energy?